samalfa/samalfablog-tmp/README.md

 # samalfablog
-SamAlfaDev Blog for Share and Note about My Programming &amp; Development.
+SamAlfaBlog for Share and Note about My Programming &amp; Development.

 # Type Theme